Sweet and Savoury Pursuits

 These easy to make Chickpea Chocolate Chip Cookies are made with canned chickpeas (garbanzo beans) and not chickpea flour.
 They're absolutely delicious and no one will ever know they have chickpeas in them!

-Chickpea Chocolate Chip Cookies with a bottle of milk.
+Chickpea chocolate chip cookies served with a small bottle of milk.

-Though these chickpea cookies are not like regular chocolate chip cookies, the end result tastes really amazing.
-These cookies are tender, not overly sweet and feel as light as a cloud.
+There are many recipes that use chickpeas in baked goods but these Chickpea Chocolate Chip Cookies are our favorite so far.
+Even though these chickpea cookies are not like regular chocolate chip cookies, the end result tastes really amazing.
+The cookies are tender, not overly sweet and feel as light as a cloud.

 Chocolate chip cookies made with chickpeas on board.